Fabulang/quiz/en/mayors-last-speech.md

    * built a school in the town
    * bought the town

-3. The Fairfields' left a gift to the town in their vault:
+3. The Fairfields left a gift to the town in their vault:

    * A lot of money
    * A valuable collection of portrait paintings